sezginotlak/connect-the-pops-clone/README.md

 ## **DETAILS**

-* Game saves can be deleted either from Menu/Save/Delete Save or by button on SaveManager Game Object's Inspector
+* Game saves can be deleted either from Menu/Save/Delete Save or by button on SaveManager's Game Object's Inspector